 He smiled, nodded, and hurried away.

 On the following morning, we congregated in the hotel lobby again.
 We did not need to hear our guide’s words as the look on his face indicated a problem as he approached the group.
 Indeed, that day’s flight had also been canceled.
 We knew we could not take an alternate flight back to Rawalpindi.
-The once a day flight provided Gilgit with its only air connection to Rawalpindi.
+The once-a-day flight provided Gilgit with its only air connection to Rawalpindi.
 The raging storm prohibited all flights over the one mountain pass.

 However, our guide did not send us off to explore on our own again.
 “I am not certain when flights will resume with this storm raging in our flight path.
 I think it will be better if I commandeer the daily bus that goes to Rawalpindi.”
-Being a government guide he had some level of authority and could take over the bus, in such circumstances.
+Being a government guide, he had some level of authority and could take over the bus, in such circumstances.

 One of the group asked, “How long will it take to drive all that way?”